 Daily and weekly tags can be purchased online — skip the lines and get your pass before you arrive.

 Planning multiple trips?
 The annual parking tag is $40 and can also be ordered online.
-Allow up to two weeks for delivery and note that an $8.75 shipping fee applies.
+Allow up to three weeks for delivery and note that an $9.25 shipping fee applies.

 Purchase Your Smoky Mountains Parking Pass In Person